membraneframework-labs/guide/guide/creating_element/synchronization.md

   @impl true
   def handle_init(options) do
     state = options |> Map.from_struct()
-    {{:ok, latency: 20 |> Time.milliseconds()}, state}
+    {{:ok, latency: 20 |> Membrane.Time.milliseconds()}, state}
   end
 ```

 This action is useful in a scenario where, for example, audio is sent over Bluetooth that introduces noticeable delay
 and video is presented on screen with almost no latency.
-In such scenario, the video player need to be delayed
+In such scenario, the video player needs to be delayed
 to synchronize what you can see and hear.
 By setting latency you can let the framework to this for you!

 ## Providing a clock